What does a Probate Lawyer do?

 Let’s say you have a will; you have planned out the way your assets will be distributed upon your death.
 So, where does a probate lawyer fit into all this estate planning?

-A probate attorney is the facilitator that assists in executing the estate.
+A probate attorney is a facilitator that assists in executing the estate.
 Essentially, they are the one who files the last will and testament of a deceased person.

 Why is a Probate Attorney so important?